 A panel of reviewers drawn from participants of the National Academy of Medicine’s Action Collaborative on Clinician Well-Being and Resilience will evaluate entries for creativity and responsiveness to the prompt.

-Selected submissions, including the artist’s name and written explanation, will be displayed in a digital gallery on the NAM website (NAM.edu).
-Additionally, selected entries will be chosen for display at a live gallery show on May 2, 2018, with several artists invited to attend to present their work to policy makers and national health leaders during the meeting.
+Selected submissions, including the artist’s name and written explanation, are now displayed in a digital gallery on the NAM website (NAM.edu).
+Additionally, selected entries were chosen for display at a live gallery show on May 2, 2018, with several artists invited to attend to present their work to policy makers and national health leaders during the meeting.

 Please contact Kyra Cappelucci at KCappelucci@nas.edu with any questions.